colbystout/Program-Completer-Satisfaction-Survey-Analysis/README.md

 ## Power Query Cleaning Process

 1. Once the data was stored in the repository, I opened a fresh Power BI desktop instance, imported the data via Excel from the repository, and selected to transform the data.
+2. Used 'replace values' tool to replace all null race and ethnicity values
-2. At the request of the state, 'race' and 'ethnicity' data should be reported as one.
+3. At the request of the state, 'race' and 'ethnicity' data should be reported as one.
 Used the 'merge field' tool to concatenate both columns using a "/" as a delimiter.